Marijuana Effects, Risks & Addiction

-Marijuana is an infamous substance that has been controversial over the years.
-Its widespread availability has made its recreational and medical use increasingly accepted worldwide, but this doesn't mean it can’t potentially be dangerous.
+Marijuana is a substance that has been controversial over the years.
+Its widespread availability has made its recreational and medical use increasingly accepted worldwide, but this doesn’t mean it can’t potentially be dangerous.

 With shifting attitudes about marijuana and changing laws surrounding it, fully understanding the effects is more important than ever.
-Whether you're considering experimenting with it or know someone who is, it's essential to be aware of the risks and potential for addiction.
+It’s essential to be aware of the risks and potential for addiction.

-This blog post explores marijuana’s potential risks, abuse issues, and treatment options for those struggling with marijuana addiction.
+This article explores marijuana’s potential risks and abuse issues.
+It also discusses treatment options for those struggling with marijuana addiction.

 Is Marijuana Addictive?